CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 will delight you in every bite from these cake-like cookies.

-Before that moment, even though I have baked my share of Ricotta based goodies....I had never heard of or tried these cake-like cookies.
+Before that moment, although I have baked my share of Ricotta based goodies....I had never heard of or tried these cake-like cookies.

 Actually, the ones I had tried that day...